white-wolf-dev/FiruOS/download.md

-# CLI Language with FSA Firu Subsystem Downloads
+# dowload all firuOS apps

 ## Description